Volunteer Ranger Program

 - Ability to make their own way to the park (either by car or public transportation)

 - Mobile phone

-- Attend a 2 day training and induction course (prior to volunteering)
+- Attend a two-day training and induction course (prior to volunteering)

-Volunteers will be required to undergo a Working With Children Check (which includes a National Police Clearance Check) before commencing volunteer duties.
-This will be at no cost to you.
+Volunteers will be required to undergo a Working With Children Check (free) and National Police Clearance (small fee) before commencing volunteer duties.
+This will be at the volunteer's cost.

 What are the benefits?